Characterisation of the big Ramsey degrees of the generic partial order: Concluding remarks

 We outline how the techniques introduced in this paper can yield a particularly compact characterisation of the big Ramsey degrees of the generic triangle-free graph.
 This is a special case of the main result of~\cite{Balko2021exact} (see Example 6.2.10).
 However, we now give a more compact description which is similar to Definition~\ref{def:posetdiary}.

-We fix an alphabet $\Sigma=\{0,1\}$ and denote by $\Sigma^*$ the set of all finite words in the alphabet $\Sigma$, by $\lexleq$ their lexicographic order, and by $|w|$ the length of the word $w$ (whose characters are indexed by natural numbers starting at $0$).
+We fix an alphabet $\Sigma=\{0,1\}$ and denote by $\Sigma^*$ the set of all finite words in the alphabet $\Sigma$, and by $|w|$ the length of the word $w$ (whose letters are indexed by natural numbers starting at $0$).
 We will denote the empty word by $\emptyset$.

 We consider the following triangle-free graph $\str{G}^\triangle$ introduced in~\cite{Hubicka2020CS}.